magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 In this tutorial of the series we're going to fill that gap by introducing [Reagent](http://reagent-project.github.io/), a very well known minimalist ClojureScript interface to [React.js](https://facebook.github.io/react/index.html).
-React is a JavaScript library for building User Interfaces created by Facebook, that recently got a lot of attention all over the places.
+React is a JavaScript library created by Facebook for building User Interfaces, that has recently received a lot of attention from many places.

 ## Preamble